I Stand For UNITY

 Our Founder, Alicea Joy Davis has over a decade of ministry experience in inner healing and racial reconciliation as a spoken word poet, author and artist.

-Mrs. Davis is a social entreprenuer.
+Mrs. Davis is a social entrepreneur.
 Her creative production company, Esteem Builders Productions, Inc., was established in 2010 and it is Better Business Bureau Accredited.

-FOR has an awesome Board of Directors that consists of highly experienced business professionals, college educators, church leaders and youth who are passionate about the healing of our nation through the power of Jesus Christ!
+FOR has an array of awesome supporters that consists of highly experienced business professionals, church leaders and youth who are passionate about the healing of our nation through the power of Jesus Christ!

 What are your workshop topics?